G-Core/product-documentation/documentation/cloud/networking/ip-address/create-and-configure-a-reserved-ip-address.md

 order: 20
 published: true
 toc:
-   --1--What it is used for: "what-it-is-used-for" --1--How it works: "how-it-works"
+   --1--What reserved IP is used for: "what-reserved-ip-is-used-for" --1--How it works: "how-it-works"
    --1--Billing: "how-it-is-charged"
    --1--Reserve: "reserve-an-ip-address"
-   --1--Assign to a Virtual Machine: "assign-a-reserved-ip-to-a-vm-and-detach-it-from-the-machine" --1--Assign to a Load Balancer: "assign-a-reserved-ip-to-a-load-balancer-and-detach-it" --1--Determine which server the reserved IP is assigned to: "determine-which-server-the-specific-reserved-ip-is-assigned-to"
+   --1--Assign a Virtual Machine: "assign-a-reserved-ip-to-a-vm" --1--Detach from a Virtual Machine: "detach-a-reserved-ip-from-a-vm"
-   --1--Delete a reserved IP: "delete-a-reserved-ip"
+   --1--Assign to a Load Balancer: "assign-a-reserved-ip-to-a-load-balancer" --1--Find a resource with reserved IP: "find-a-resource-with-reserved-ip" --1--Delete a reserved IP: "delete-a-reserved-ip"
 pageTitle: Reserved IP address| Gcore
 pageDescription: Create and configure a reserved IP address to assign to Virtual Machines or Load Balancers.
 Learn how to reserve, assign, detach, and delete a reserved IP.